 - Absence of fetal movements and cardiac activity

 - Cervical os may be open or closed

 - Ultrasonography confirms cessation of fetal heart activity

 - The following are indicated in all cases of stillbirth to ascertain the cause of death:

 - Do not rush delivery unless maternal health is at risk (i.e., preeclampsia, infection).

 - Spontaneous labor usually begins within 2 weeks of intrauterine fetal death.
 However, labor may be induced with oxytocin if maternal disease develops (e.g., coagulation abnormalities) or if the patient prefers induction.

-- Vaginal delivery is safer than cesarean section, but many patients will prefer cesarean section.
+- Vaginal delivery is safer than cesarean delivery, but many patients will prefer cesarean delivery.

 - Express empathy and acknowledge patient grief; provide privacy and emotional support.

-- Patients should be offered a fetal autopsy to determine the cause of death.
+- Parents should be offered a fetal autopsy to determine the cause of death.